Ronnen and Martin provide a detailed insight and review of the latest on Private Equity in Luxembourg during an interview with Lexology.

 However, private equity firms are already reacting to the directive, because in assessing the tests in the directive, it is necessary to look to the previous two years to make that assessment.
 Work is already being done to benchmark firms’ adherence to the rules, as they might be interpreted currently, but this is in the absence of any transposition legislation from member states and no official interpretation of the transposition laws.

-In the autumn of 2023, Luxembourg has a new government that is very pro-business with the new prime minister being Luc Frieden, a highly qualified and experienced politician, statesman and former finance minister, who understands the world of private equity and its importance to Luxembourg.
-The party to which he belongs, and who will lead the government coalition, is generally considered to be economically more liberal than their coalition partners, who formerly led the country’s governing coalition for nearly 10 years.
-We are likely to see a more pragmatic business environment that will promote the Luxembourg private equity sector and cross border business being transacted via Luxembourg.
+Since November of of 2023, Luxembourg has a new government that is very pro-business with the next prime minister likely to be Luc Frieden, a highly qualified and experienced politician, statesman and former finance minister, who understands the world of private equity and its importance to Luxembourg.
+The party to which he belongs, and who leads the government coalition, is generally considered to be economically more liberal than their coalition partners, who formerly led the country’s governing coalition for nearly 10 years.
+We are likely to see a pragmatic business environment that will promote the Luxembourg private equity sector and cross border business being transacted via Luxembourg.
+While Luxembourg’s neighbours are experiencing an economic down turn and therefore are increasing taxes, Luxembourg is likely to maintain its fiscal stability and budgetary discipline and consequently remain an AAA jurisdiction.

-We see green energy, private and environmental, social and governance strategies as a major area of interest of PE funds supporting global growth of expanding energy companies, tech driven by AI and cyber security, healthcare and e-commerce driven investments will also be the subject matter of opportunistic deals.
+We see green energy, private and environmental, social and governance strategies as a major area of interest of PE funds supporting global growth of expanding energy companies, alternative assets and credit portfolios, tech driven by AI and cybersecurity, healthcare and e-commerce driven investments will also be the subject matter of opportunistic deals.

 However, industry leaders such as Bain & Company foresee the fundraising environment outlooks as challenging and requiring private equity firms to adjust to a new environment that is nimbler and investor focus and, needless to say, track record will be a key consideration.